 Several researchers have noted that replacing human caregivers with robots is the wrong way to go.

 Humans need human contact and interaction, and by replacing people with machines, there is potential for increased isolation, and significant emotional and psychosocial effects.
 Not to mention, there is – at least at this point – no adequate substitute for human intuition and the ability for humans to “read” another person.
-When a home health provider builds a relationship with a patient, that relationships goes well beyond the information stored in the home health software and AI recommendations.
+When a home health provider builds a relationship with a patient, that relationships goes well beyond the information stored in the home healthcare software and AI recommendations.
 A human can more easily observe signs of an issue that a robot can’t, or that a robot might misinterpret, ensuring that the patient remains healthy and gets the care he or she needs.

 At the end of the day, then, for now the possibility of robots in home health is inching toward reality, but it remains unlikely that they will ever completely replace humans as caregivers.
 Not only will there always be limitations to the technology, we can’t overlook the fact that not all seniors will be comfortable with robots in their homes providing care and services.
 They might be helpful for simple tasks, but when it comes to companionship and quality healthcare, humans will always be the best choice.